Rentals

 Details:

 Mini Nature Camps are half-day camps for elementary-age children filled with fun and adventure.
 Create crafts, play games, make new friends, and explore the trails and habitats of the park.
 Some themes will be repeated twice over the summer.
 Camps with the same theme will have the same content.
 Campers need to bring a snack, bottle of water, and small backpack each day.
 Camp meets at the Cooper Mountain Nature House.
-Grab your lab coat and safety goggles as you become a scientist this week.
-Create and conduct mind-blowing nature experiments and use all 5 senses to observe results.
-Some of them are bound to surprise you!
+Every day is filled with adventure as we head into the park and learn what it means to be a wilderness explorer!
+Learn about tracking, use maps to find your way and develop a deeper appreciation for the natural world.

 Notes: